1xch/flarf/README.md

 Flask request filter

-Flarf allows you to filter flask request to your specification within your application.
+Flarf allows you to filter flask request to your specification within your application, providing convenient access in your appplication and templates.

 Example for example purposes only (see example app in examples directory):